Today, I’m going to share what I believe are the top 15 Army ROTC programs in the United States.

 In all, there are approximately 270 different Army ROTC programs in the United States.
 Some programs are large and others are small.
 Some schools are ultra-expensive and others are very affordable.

-My objective today is to make a top 15 list, based upon the information I found online.
+In the paragraphs below, you will see my list of the top 15 Army ROTC programs.
 As always, you may agree or disagree with what I have to say.
 Like anything else in life, be an informed person and do your due diligence before choosing a ROTC program.
 Enjoy the list!

 # 15 Clarkson University – Potsdam, New York